Reimbursement of tuition fees for the days teaching staff are on strike.

 Currently, under the terms of enrolment, the University is not liable to compensate students for a failure to perform its obligations if that failure is due to circumstances beyond its control including, but not limited to, industrial action by its employees.

-However, we believe that this term is ‘unjustifiably unbalanced’ because the university no longer bears the cost of fulfilling its obligation, in this case a quantity of tuition hours, but continues to require full payment from the students as if those obligations were being performed fully.
+However, we believe that this term is ‘unfair and unbalanced’ because the university no longer bears the cost of fulfilling its obligation, in this case a quantity of tuition hours, but continues to require full payment from the students as if those obligations were being performed fully.

-If a portion of our tuition fee is paid to cover the University’s cost of providing tuition and the University is no longer able to provide that tuition, then regardless of it being beyond the university’s control, they should not be allowed to retain what would otherwise have been an expense in consideration of providing that service.
-It is our contention that it is completely unbalanced for the University to increase its profit from a situation where that increase in profit is the direct result of them not fulfilling a contractual obligation.
+It is our contention that it is completely disproportionate for the University to increase its profit from a situation where that increase in profit is the direct result of them not fulfilling a contractual obligation.
 Consumer law in general prohibits rewarding non-performance.

 A blanket term and condition used in this manner could very easily fall foul of the fairness test.

-In summary, If the University is now saving money by not paying staff who strike, and it is the consumers who paid the university to pay those staff, then logically those savings should be reimbursed.
+In summary, If the University is now saving money by not paying staff who strike, and it is the consumers who paid the university as supplier to pay those staff, then logically those savings should be reimbursed to the consumer.

 By creating awareness of this and insisting on our consumer rights, we hope to unilaterally direct the industrial action at those it is intended at whilst minimizing unintended collateral damage to students.